**Flexible Payment Options Available – Get Prequalified Today!** Read More

 Why Replacing an Aging Furnace Saves You Money

 If your furnace is reaching the 15-year mark or has already passed it, you may be hoping to get as much life as possible out of the unit.
+Before deciding to upgrade, it’s important to evaluate your existing furnace to understand its current condition and performance.
 While we totally understand this, we do encourage you to consider making the decision to upgrade your furnace sooner rather than later.
 The older that your furnace gets, the more outdated its safety and efficiency standards become.
 Additionally, as furnaces age, they experience increased stress from years of use, which can lead to unexpected breakdowns and costly repairs.

 While portable electric heating units are inexpensive to purchase, they can lead to higher electric bills if used extensively, making a new furnace a more cost-effective long-term solution.
 Portable electric heating units range in price from $15 to $1,000, offering a wide variety of options for homeowners depending on their needs and budget.